Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt6-operation-nova-hound.md

 "That was probably inevitable the moment we made First Contact."
 Regaari grumbled.

 *"We* know that."
 Giymuy gestured to the station they were aboard.
 "Many Gaoians may not.
 And this is the root of our problem—--we are being changed by these ideas whether we like it or not.
-These ideas of *'heresy'* and *'taboo'* are just as much a pollution of what it means to be Gaoian as...pizza, pancakes, meditation and monogamy.
+These ideas of '*heresy'* and '*taboo'* are just as much a pollution of what it means to be Gaoian as...pizza, pancakes, meditation and monogamy.
 Then there's poor Myun.
 I never imagined that I'd see the day when a young, healthy, intelligent and very pretty female was *shunned* because no male will court her for fear of the political consequences."

 Regaari snarled a little angry laugh.
-"Oh yes. they'll hire her to provide hand-to-hand combat instruction, but *mating* with the *'freak'?"* He growled a little.
+"Oh yes. they'll hire her to provide hand-to-hand combat instruction, but *mating* with the '*freak'?"* He growled a little.
 "If she wasn't young enough to be one of my cubs, I might approach her with a contract myself just to spite them."

 "Why not?"
 Giymuy asked.
 "You're already flirting with scandal with Ayma, and you'd be actively seeking it by courting Myun.
 Why should age make a difference at that point?
 Maybe your example is all that's needed to rehabilitate an outcast."